CEXT-Dan/PyRx/PySamples/wxPython/README.md

 ## AutoCAD is the wxTheApp

-Many wxPython samples will show creating an “app” by calling wx.App(), this is incorrect because AutoCAD is the app and already had a main loop running, you will want to avoid calling code like this
+Many wxPython samples will show creating an “app” by calling wx.App(), this is incorrect because AutoCAD is the app and already has a main loop running, you will want to avoid calling code like this

 ```PY
     # Don't do this